StephaneGanton/toy-sales-insights/README.md

 - creating new table using DAX Querries
 - sort  a column based on the value of another column
 - create column by combining value from two or more columns
-- use of functions like : T**OPN, SELECTED, SELECTEDVALUE, ALLSELECTED, and RANKX**.
+- use of functions like : **TOPN, SELECTED, SELECTEDVALUE, ALLSELECTED, and RANKX**.
 - creation and usage of **VARIABLES**
 - Template customization